Graham Mayor

 Many people access the material from this web site daily.
 Most just take what they want and run.
 That's OK, provided they are not selling on the material as their own; however if your productivity gains from the material you have used, a donation from the money you have saved would help to ensure the continued availability of this resource.
 Click the appropriate button above to access PayPal.

-The add-in should work with all versions of Word 2007 and 2010 and when installed, adds a pair of buttons to the 'Insert' tab of the ribbon.
+The add-in should work with all versions of Word 2007 and later and when installed, adds a group of three buttons to the 'Insert' tab of the ribbon.
+The Reset Registry button will remove all the registry entries used to store user personalisations of this add-in.

 In order to use the add-in you must first create a data file which has to be in a fixed format and for this you will need to have Excel installed.
 Clicking the 'Create Data File' button will create a new blank file with the appropriate headers.
 You can either fill the Excel table manually from Excel, or you can use the tools in the add-in to enter addresses and/or import address lists.

 The first time the add-in is used, whichever button is clicked, the add-in will display a disclaimer form.
-This will display each time the functions are used, until the check box on the disclaimer (and repeated on the 'Config' tab of the main dialog) is checked.
+This will display each time the functions are used, until the check box on the main dialog is unchecked.

 Create Data File